 Dm – G – Am

 I – IV – I – V

 C – F – C – G

 C – Am – F – G

-In short, if you invest some time and memorize which degrees of the harmonic field are major, minor or diminished, you’ll save time, and you’re less likely to make a mistake over a small distraction.
+In short, if you invest some time and memorize which degrees of the harmonic field are major, minor, or diminished, you’ll save time, and you’re less likely to make a mistake over a small distraction.
 Knowing the accidentals (sharps or flats) of each key is crucial too.

-After some time practicing and trying out several chord progressions, you will start to gain skills which will allow you to figure out songs by ear quicker, and also write more powerful chord progressions by yourself.
+After some time practicing and trying out several chord progressions, you will start to gain skills that will allow you to figure out songs by ear quicker, and also write more powerful chord progressions by yourself.

 As you can see, there’s really no excuse not to master this concept.